ajhyttin/blica/README.md

 -----------------------------

--Weighing different segments by their sample size (instead on weighing each segment equally regardless of sample count)
+-Weighing different segments by their sample size (instead on weighing each segment equally regardless of sample count).

--Loading sample data in a format that can be used
+-Loading sample data in a format that can be used by Blica.

+-Reproducing plots similar in the paper.

 How to use:
 -----------